310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tetora %}
 …?
-You two are acting kinda awkward.
+You two’re acting kinda awkward.
 What’s wrong?
 Did you guys fight or somethin’?

-Well… I think you two would make up pretty much immediately, though.
+Well… I bet you two would make up pretty much immediately.

-It’d be nice if you could do that as soon as possible.
+It’d be nice if you could do that as soon as possible, though.
 We’d also be in big trouble if things turned so sour for Ra*bits that they split up.
 {% endbubble %}

 {% bubble Midori %}